US Attorney’s Office Letters

 A “target letter” is another type of letter that can be issued from the United State’s Attorney’s Office.
 Target letters inform the recipients that they are the target of a federal investigation, which means that the federal government intends to press civil or criminal charges against that person.
 Target letters may also include a request for further follow-up from the target.
 For example, some target letters may invite the recipient to meet with the Assistant United States Attorneys and investigators assigned to the recipient’s case.
 At some meetings ––known as proffers–– targets will provide the federal government with all of the information they have related to the investigation in exchange for limited immunity.
 During other meetings ––known as reverse proffers–– the prosecutors and investigators will demonstrate all of the information that they have regarding the target in order to convince the target to agree to a monetary settlement or plea agreement.

 Limitations on Document Requests

 While it is true that the U.S. Attorney’s Office has a far-reaching power to demand documentation from individuals and entities amidst a federal investigation, it is important to note that this power is not unlimited.
 Federal law limits the types of requests that the U.S. Attorney’s Office can make and the scope of the documentation that it can request.
 Nevertheless, the requests contained in civil investigative demands and grand jury subpoenas often exceed the appropriate boundaries of what can be asked for.
 This is a result of the fact that the Assistant U.S. Attorneys who issue the letters often copy the requests directly from federal investigators who have not been to law school themselves.
 As most letter recipients also have not attended law school, they may not recognize requests that are improper or exceed the scope of what the U.S. Attorney’s Office may demand.
-Thus, it is crucial for anyone who receives a letter from the U.S. Attorney’s Office to obtain experienced defense counsel before responding to the letter.
+Thus, it is crucial for anyone who receives a letter from the U.S. Attorney’s Office to obtain the best defense counsel before responding to the letter.